 On This Day September 17

 1967 – The Doors are banned from “The Ed Sullivan Show” after front man Jim Morrison breaks his agreement with the producers.
-Morrison promised he wouldn’t sing the words, “Girl, we couldn’t get much higher,” from “Light My Fire,” but did anyway.
+Morrison reportedly promised to replace the word “higher” with “better” when singing the line, “Girl, we couldn’t get much higher,” from “Light My Fire,” but he did not.

 1969 – Media on both sides of the Atlantic report that Paul McCartney of The Beatles is dead — supposedly killed in a car accident in Scotland in November 1966 and that a double had been standing in for him during public appearances.
 In fact, Paul and his girlfriend, Jane Asher, were vacationing in Kenya at the time.

 1862 – At the Battle of Antietam, Confederate General Robert E. Lee’s Army of Northern Virginia and Union General George B. McClellan’s Army of the Potomac fight to a standstill along a Maryland creek.
-The bloodiest day in American military history results in nearly 23,000 soldiers killed, wounded or missing.
+The bloodiest day in American military history ends with nearly 23,000 soldiers killed, wounded or missing, and changes the course of the Civil War.

 1978 – A milestone is achieved on the road to a Middle East peace, with the signing of the Camp David Accords.
 U.S. President Jimmy Carter presides as Egyptian President Anwar Sadat and Israeli President Menachem Begin agree to end three decades of hostilities between their nations.